 With a study permit extension application

-If you require a study permit extension prior to your mandatory work component, then you may apply for a co-op work permit along with your study permit extension application, using either a Letter of Acceptance or International Confirmation of Enrolment Letter.
+If you require a study permit extension prior to your mandatory work component, then you may apply for a co-op work permit along with your study permit extension application, using either a valid Letter of Acceptance (if yours has not expired yet) or an International Confirmation of Enrolment Letter.

 At the port of entry

 If you do not apply for your co-op work permit along with your study permit application, you may be able to request a co-op work permit from a CBSA officer at the port of entry.
-You would need to show the co-op wording in your BCIT Letter of Acceptance or International Confirmation of Enrolment Letter among other documents when you enter Canada.
+You would need to show the co-op wording in your BCIT Letter of Acceptance or International Confirmation of Enrolment Letter in addition to other required documents when you enter Canada.

 For a co-op work permit on its own

-If you enter Canada and have not yet obtained a co-op work permit, you will need to request an International Confirmation of Enrolment letter and use this letter to apply for a co-op work permit directly to IRCC.
+If you enter Canada and have not yet obtained a co-op work permit, you may use your valid Letter of Acceptance from BCIT to apply for a co-op work permit directly to IRCC.
+If your Letter of Acceptance has already expired, you will need to request an International Confirmation of Enrolment letter to use instead.
 Please be aware that processing times are considerably longer if you apply from within Canada after you receive your study permit.
 Depending on when your program’s work component takes place, this might cause you to not be able to successfully complete your program.